Centenary for pioneer of modern weather forecasting

 Eskdalemuir is just one of a number of manned Met Office stations in Scotland.
 The Met Office has had a base in Aberdeen for more than 70 years.
 From here, we provide forecast services for a wide range of areas including public weather, marine and the renewable industry.

-The Met Office also works closely with civil contingency networks across the country and has a group of dedicated advisors based in Scotland who help the emergency response community co-ordinate a rapid response to a wide range of severe weather.
+The Met Office also works closely with civil contingency networks across the country and has a group of Civil Contingencies Advisors based in Scotland who help the emergency response community co-ordinate a rapid response to a wide range of severe weather.